You have the right to appeal your business rates if you are unhappy with them.

-If you decide to make an appeal, you must continue to pay your business rates while your appeal is outstanding.
+Should you choose to make an appeal, you must continue to pay your business rates while your appeal is being reviewed.

 If you disagree that you are liable for Business Rates

-If you are not satisfied that the council has made the correct decisions regarding your liability for payment, you must write to us saying why you should not be held responsible for paying.
+If you are not satisfied that the council has made the correct decisions regarding your liability for payment, you must write to us saying why you should not be held responsible for payment.

 If you think that your bill has not been worked out correctly